HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 -
 **data structure** Data elements grouped together under one name.
 **decltype** A keyword used to query the type of an expression.
 Comes in handy in generic programming where it can be difficult to deduct the type of an expression.
+**dot operator** Written as ".".
+Used to reference individual members of classes, structures, and unions.
+The dot operator is applied to the actual object.
 E
 -
 **edit-compile-debug** Summary descripton of the steps used in the software implementation process.